Protecting an unknown qubit state by weak measurement: Acknowledgement

 \section{Acknowledgement}

+We thank the anonymous referees for their valuable comments which helped to significantly improve the presentation of our results.
 This research was partially supported by a grant no. G98024071 from Iran National Science Foundation.
 This research was done in O. Heibati's sabbatical leave in Sharif University of Technology as part of the requirement for completion of her PhD thesis.

 {C-\roman{equation}}